xieranmaya/translate/flex-image.md

 Check this link:
 http://jsbin.com/lixece/1/edit?html,css,output
-the colored block will grow and it remains square while we resize the window.
+the colored block will grow or shrink but will remains square while we resize the window.
 If we take browser window as a reference, this effect can be achieved with vw / vh in modern browser.
 If not, we can choose vertical padding to accomplish.

 Then it occurs to me, if we do not set flex item's height and let it stretch by its child element, and the child element's width is 100% and padding-bottom is 100%, then both flex item the child element will keep square at the same time.
 As a result, the above square grid layout can be finished.